 Dr Nicola Thompson - National Director, Compliance and Performance - Pick Everard

-In his role Rob supports and drives sustainable development and performance, encouraging client focussed recommendations whilst ensuring a quality solution.
-Rob along with Nicola was a founder member of this sector-led network with a passion to share knowledge and best practice for the benefit of East Midlands businesses, the community and the economy.
+More recently Rob has focussed his skill set on manufacturing to the construction industry as Director at MB Glass, with an ultimate aim of improving efficiency and outputs.
+Along with Nicola he was a founder member of this sector-led network with a passion to share knowledge and best practice for the benefit of East Midlands businesses, the community and the economy

 Alison Ramsey - Performance and Support Manager - Scape Group

 At Scape, Alison ensures accurate and regular reporting of framework performance across all framework projects.
 Her role involves developing relevant and appropriate performance measures that are challenging yet achievable, to drive improvements in the construction industry.
 These include supporting Social Enterprises, encouraging use of local supply chains and SMEs to derive the maximum social value on every project.
 Alison manages a small team to coordinate operational activities relating to the compliance and performance management of the frameworks, supporting the Scape Procure team to drive partner collaboration, deliver social value and client project successes.
 Being part of the CE East Midlands Best Practice Club provides an excellent networking opportunity and facilitates an exchange of best practice to benefit clients and the entire supply chain.

 Judy Hart - Chief Executive - Investors in Excellence

 Investors in Excellence helps forward-thinking businesses to deliver continuously-improving outcomes that are linked directly to their business goals.
 22 years experience sharing best practice approaches and offering a roadmap for success, IiE will dramatically improve productivity and performance.